racerxdl/spacelabview/README.md

 * Vanilla Planets (EarthLike, Alien, Moon, Mars, Europa, Triton, Titan, Pertam): [Keen Software House](https://github.com/KeenSoftwareHouse)
 * Agaris: [CptArthur](https://github.com/CptArthur) [Agaris with Roads Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2567339915)
 * Milkway Skybox: [Milkway Skybox](https://steamcommunity.com/sharedfiles/filedetails/?id=670718659)

-# CHANGES TO GAME DATA

-Some gamedata is used for generating the required textures.
-Here are the list of changes I had to do.

-Weirdly, I had to swap the front and left images, and rotate 180 degrees the up image.